Way of Life Literature

 John Quincy Adams (1767-1848), sixth President of the United States.
 In 1811, Adams wrote the following to his son: “Let us then search the Scriptures. ...
 The Bible contains the revelation of the will of God; it contains the history of the creation, of the world and of mankind; and afterwards the history of one peculiar nation, certainly the most extraordinary nation that has ever appeared upon the earth” (Letter from John Quincy Adams to George Adams, Sept.
 1 and 8, 1811).

-Patrick Henry (1736-1799), officer in the Continental Army, Governor of Virginia.
+Patrick Henry (1736-1799), general in the Continental Army, ratifier of the U.S. Constitution, Governor of Virginia, author of the famous “give me liberty or give me death” speech.
 “The Bible ... is a book worth more than all the other books that were ever printed” (Sketches of the Life and Character of Patrick Henry, William Wirt, 1818, p.
 402).

 John Jay (1745-1829), Chief Justice of the U.S. Supreme Court, Governor of New York.
 He wrote the following to his eldest son, Peter: “The Bible is the best of all books, for it is the word of God and teaches us the way to be happy in this world and in the next.
 Continue therefore to read it and to regulate your life by its precepts” (The Winning of the Peace, unpublished papers of John Jay, edited by Richard Morris, Vol. II, p.
 709).